downsizing to trump tower

 This project will always have a very special place in my heart because it was going to be my parents' forever home.
 They have always loved having the view of the ocean, so they purchased an apartment high up in the Trump Tower where it has over 180 degree of unobstructed view, and that also became our priority to showcase the stunning view of English Bay!

 They purchased the unit at a presale and have been waiting for a few years for it to complete.
 On July 14, 2016, the day finally came for our first walk-through.
 My mom was so excited.
 Sandra and I accompanied her as she wanted to hire us for the design.

 On Friday (Nov, 18, 2016), I presented the mood board and the overall design to my mother, and she immediately told my father that she loved everything that I had shown her.
 She showed me a budget that she had in mind, and I told her that was too much.
 Her reply was that she wanted to make sure that this project would look good on my website.
 She didn't want a nice place just for herself, but she wanted it to look good for my portfolio.
-I assured her that because we are only decorating the place, it wouldn't cost as much since we are not gutting the kitchen, the bathroom, or replacing the floor.
+I assured her that I have chosen all the furniture and material based on my profile of who they are, so everything will be good in quality and yet well priced at the same time.
 Her reply to me was that I should then increase my design fee and charge more for my services.
 I was touched by how much she really wanted me to succeed.

-Unfortunately, she suffered a massive stroke later that evening and while she was in and out over the next few days, she never regained full consciousness.
-She left us just four days later.
-While we did make some modifications to the design to suit my father's need more, we kept the overall design to what I presented her because apparently, she told my father how happy she was with everything that I chose for her.
+Sadly, she suffered a massive stroke later that evening and she left us just four days later.
+While we did make some modifications to the design to suit my father's need more, we kept the overall design to what I presented her because she had told my father that she was very happy with everything that I chose for her.

 walk through day